Knoblauchpilze/sudoku/README.md

 This means that if the user presses `8` on the numeric keypad, nothing will happen.
 Similarly, if the user left clicks on the mouse in any cell in the box, the `8` value will be skipped.

 We don't detect 'complex' invalid numbers, just the ones which can easily be detected as invalid because of existing digits.
-The number which will be possible to place in a cell are exactly the ones which would appear in the main game view as a hint (see [here](###bottom-banner).
+The number which will be possible to place in a cell are exactly the ones which would appear in the main game view as a hint (see [here](#bottom-banner)).

 ## Controlling the grid